morinim/documents/README.md

 # Documents
-A repository of various articles, posts, papers and code snippets.
+A repository of various articles, posts, papers (some in Italian, others in English) and code snippets.

 ## Disclaimer